What do banks do?

 Customer service

 Working on the counter at a branch or in a contact centre, customer service teams are the first point of contact for the bank’s retail customers.
-They help with queries and problems, and refer them to the appropriate specialists.
+They help with queries and problems, referring them to the appropriate specialists.

 minus sign